Ning Ma (CV)

 Key Laboratory of Tibetan Environment Changes and Land Surface Processes, Institute of Tibetan Plateau Research, Chinese Academy of Sciences

 Address: Building 3, Yard 16, Lincui Road, Chaoyang District, Beijing 100101, China.

 Ning's research interests include the land surface processes, hydrological processes and climate change in cold and arid regions.
-He has authored and co-authored more than 20 publications in peer-reviewed journals.
-See his Google Scholar and Research Gate here.
+He has authored and co-authored more than 30 publications in peer-reviewed journals.
 The main work in his current research is using a wide variety of instruments and models to study the evapotranspiration process over different climatic and land cover regions.
 The overall goal of his research is to improve our systematic understanding of the land surface processes and its relationship with climate change through applications of an integrated research approach consisting of field data analysis and process-based modeling.